ryan-mcclue/unsw/anat2521/week3.md

   - enhanced neocortex for sensory processing
 * Maturation
   - enhanced fetal nourishment
-  - reliance of derived learning with longer period of development
+  - reliance of derived learning with longer period of development (longer lived)
   - social groups with common presence of adults
   - diurnal